 This lesson teaches kids about composition, and how to create a landscape painting.

-Some of the vocabulary Greta’s class used were: horizon line, pattern, horizontal, and vertical.
+Vocabulary: horizon line, pattern, horizontal, and vertical.

-Materials included water color paints, individual cups of water, heavy duty paper (watercolor paper works best), brushes, rulers, and sharpies.
+Materials: water color paints, individual cups of water, heavy duty paper (watercolor paper works best), brushes, rulers, and sharpies.

 Looking into the deeper meaning of this lesson, I think it is a really good foundation for creating a proportional landscape view.
 From the horizon line one can get a better idea of how depth plays into a painting and how that can add more realistic or fantastical ideas into ones art.